vue-dev-tools-accessibility/vue-dev-tools-accessibility/README.md

 1. Run that Vue app to test the library there.
 1. To have access to the `v0` localhost server, run `localStorage.setItem('VDTA_LOCAL', true);` in the console and refresh the page.

-*How does this take into acconut update/adding new dependencies?*
+*How does this take into account updating/adding dependencies?*

 It doesn't!
-For that, you just have to `npm install` them and publish a new release of `vue-dev-tools-accessibility` and repeat step 4.
+For that, you just have to `npm install` them, then publish a new release of `vue-dev-tools-accessibility` and repeat step 4.